Appalachian Homecoming

 Description

 Appalachian Homecoming was conceived as a series of programs all taking place at the Washington County (Va.)
 Public Library highlighting positive aspects of Appalachian life and culture.
 While planning the program I talked to people like Randy Sanders, Managing Editor, Now & Then: The Appalachian Magazine and Public Relations officer at the Center for Appalachian Services and Studies at East Tennessee State University, and Steve Fisher, Professor Emeritus at Emory and Henry College's Appalachian Center for Community Service.
-I earned a greater appreciation for the Appalachian experience.
+Through them I found a greater appreciation for the Appalachian experience.
 The writings and stories of program participants, which includes Helen Matthews Lewis, Monica Appleby, Amy Clark, Fred Sauceman, Wendy Welch, and others served to reinforce this impression.

 Of additional interest: